FranklinSites.com Hiking Guide

 About

-Tuftonboro, NH, Moltonboro, NH
+Tuftonboro, NH, Moultonboro, NH

 Trailheads, measurements, times, distances, and maps are all approximate and relative to the hike(s) as shown below.

-Looking up the Big Ball Mountain Trail
+Looking up the Banana Trail

 With some recently discovered data on some lesser known trails in the Ossipee Range, we set out early Saturday morning for a seldom hiked traverse.